Confirmed Keynote Speakers so far

 A/Prof Lena Sanci

-Head of Department Position, University of Melbourne
+GP/Head of Department, Family Planning Victoria/ University of Melbourne

 For the past 20 years, Associate Professor Sanci has been researching the potential of primary care to improve the health of young people through systems based interventions, and through training using evidence based strategies for learning and change in clinicians.
 She is a GP with a commitment to improving the health and well-being of children and young people through primary care, and its integration with other parts of the health, education, and welfare sectors.
 Her research focus includes the potential of technology to assist young people navigate their way to appropriate services.